Feelings on the semi-formal dress code vary significantly between each person.

 Dress codes are a spectrum, and semi-formal falls much closer to the “formal” end than on the “informal” one.
 It offers plenty of flexibility yet still has high standards of style and elegance.

-Semi-formal dress codes are often requested for weddings or evening work events.
+The semi-formal dress code is often requested for weddings or evening work events.
 You will see it at cocktail parties and often at the theater.

 When putting a semi-formal outfit together, one could look at it as starting formal and taking parts away until you have reached the balance between elegance and personal.